-- is made or evidenced in writing - the Data Processor will act only on instruction from Chambers; and - Chambers is satisfied that that the Data Processor will comply with obligations equivalent to those imposed on Chambers by the GDPR.
+- is made or evidenced in writing - the Data Processor will act only on instruction from Chambers; and - Chambers is satisfied that that the Data Processor will comply with obligations equivalent to those imposed on Chambers by the UK GDPR.

 Any individual whose data is held may make a subject access request, i.e. a request to see what data is actually held about them.
-All such requests should be made in writing to the DPO who will arrange to comply promptly with the request.
+All such requests should be made in writing to the Senior Clerk and the Heads of Chambers who will arrange to comply promptly with the request.